Query expansion techniques for information retrieval: A survey: Classification of Query Expansion Approaches

-Use of semantic and contextual analysis are other popular query expansion approaches in linguistic association.
+Use of semantic and contextual analysis are other popular QE approaches in the linguistic association.
 It includes knowledge sources such as Ontologies, LOD cloud, dictionaries and thesaurus.
-In the context of ontological based query expansion, reference \cite{bhogal2007review} uses domain-specific and domain-independent ontologies.
-Reference \cite{wu2011study} utilizes the rich semantics of domain ontology and evaluates the trade off between the improvement in retrieval effectiveness and the computation cost.
-Several research works have been done on query expansion using a thesaurus.
-WordNet is a well known thesaurus for expanding the initial query using the word synsets.
+In the context of ontological based QE, Bhogal et al. \cite{bhogal2007review} use domain-specific and domain-independent ontologies.
+Wu et al. \cite{wu2011study} utilize the rich semantics of domain ontology and evaluate the trade-off between the improvement in retrieval effectiveness and the computational cost.
+Several research works have been done on QE using a thesaurus.
+WordNet is a well-known thesaurus for expanding the initial query using word synsets.
 As discussed earlier, many of the research works use WordNet for expanding the initial query.
-For example, reference \cite{voorhees1994query} uses WordNet to find the synonyms.
-Reference \cite{smeaton1995trec} uses WordNet and POS tagger for expanding the initial query.
-However, this approach has some practical problems, such as no accurate matching between query and senses, absence of proper nouns, and, one query term mapping to many noun synsets and collections.
-Generally, utilization of WordNet for query expansion is beneficial only if the query words are unambiguous in nature \cite{gonzalo1998indexing,voorhees1994query}; word sense disambiguation (WSD) is not an easy problem \cite{navigli2009word,pal2015word}.
+For example, Voorhees \cite{voorhees1994query} uses WordNet to find the synonyms.
+Smeaton et al. \cite{smeaton1995trec} use WordNet and POS tagger for expanding the initial query.
+However, this approach faces some practical problems, such as the absence of accurate matching between query and senses, the absence of proper nouns, and, one query term mapping to many noun synsets and collections.
+Generally, the utilization of WordNet for QE is beneficial only if the query words are unambiguous in nature \cite{gonzalo1998indexing,voorhees1994query}; using word sense disambiguation (WSD) to remove ambiguity is not easy \cite{navigli2009word,pal2015word}.
 Several research works have attempted to address the WSD problem.
-For example, reference \cite{navigli2005structural} suggests that instead of considering the replacement of the initial query term with its synonyms, hyponyms, and hyperonyms, it is better to extract the similar concept from the same domain of the given query from WordNet (such as the common nodes and glossy terms).
-Reference \cite{gong2006multi} uses the semantically similar information from WordNet in different group; this may be combined to expand the initial query.
-References \cite{zhang2009concept,song2007integration,liu2004effective} combine WordNet concepts -- that are extracted by consecutive application of heuristic rules to match the similar query terms -- with other term extraction techniques.
-Reference \cite{shekarpour2013keyword} uses linguistic and semantic features of the initial query over linked data for QE as discuss in earlier section \ref{QA}.
-Recently, reference \cite{agirre2014random} introduced a WSD algorithm based on random walks over large Lexical Knowledge Bases (LKB).
-The experiments give better results than other graph-based approaches when executed on a graph built from WordNet and extended WordNet.
-Nowadays, Word Embeddings techniques are being used widely for query expansion, e.g., as in references \cite{roy2016using,diaz2016query,kuzi2016query} discussed earlier.
+For example, Navigli and Velardi \cite{navigli2005structural} suggest that instead of considering the replacement of the initial query term with its synonyms, hyponyms, and hyperonyms, it is better to extract similar concepts from the query domain from WordNet (such as the common nodes and glossy terms).
+Gong and Cheang \cite{gong2006multi} use the semantically similar information from WordNet present in different groups; this may be combined to expand the initial query.
+Zhang et al. \cite{zhang2009concept}, Song et al. \cite{song2007integration}, and Liu et al. \cite{liu2004effective} combine WordNet concepts -- that are extracted by applications of heuristic rules to match similar query terms -- with other term extraction techniques.
+Shekarpour et al. \cite{shekarpour2013keyword} use linguistic and semantic features of the initial query over linked data for QE as discussed earlier in Sec. \ref{QA}.
+Recently, Agirre et al. \cite{agirre2014random} introduced a WSD algorithm based on random walks over large Lexical Knowledge Bases (LKB).
+Their experiments give better results than other graph-based approaches when executed on a graph built from WordNet and eXtended WordNet \cite{mihalcea2001extended}.
+Nowadays, Word Embeddings techniques are being widely used for QE, e.g., by Roy et al. \cite{roy2016using}, Diaz et al. \cite{diaz2016query} and Kuzi et al. \cite{kuzi2016query} as discussed earlier.